 Back in March 2004 music magazine Mojo included Withers' fourth album on a list of "67 Lost Albums You Must Own."
 Whether 'Justments is indeed the stuff of legend rem… read more

-William Harrison "Bill" Withers Jr. (July 4, 1938 – March 30, 2020) was an American singer-songwriter and musician.
-He had several hits over a relatively short career of fifteen y… read more
+William Harrison Withers Jr. (July 4, 1938 – March 30, 2020) was an American singer and songwriter known for a series of influential hits during a career spanning 18 years.
+His best-known s… read more

-William Harrison "Bill" Withers Jr. (July 4, 1938 – March 30, 2020) was an American singer-songwriter and musician.
-He had several hits over a relatively short career of fifteen years, including "Ain't No Sunshine&q… read more
+William Harrison Withers Jr. (July 4, 1938 – March 30, 2020) was an American singer and songwriter known for a series of influential hits during a career spanning 18 years.
+His best-known songs include "Ain't No Sunshine"… read more